 “A. S. T. A. R. O. T. H.

 “I asked what he wanted.
 Why he had been tormenting me.
+Why he wouldn’t just leave me alone.
+How much more do i have to suffer?
 Then all of a sudden I started hearing laughing, like, cackling in my ears.
 So many different voices all at once just screaming in laughter.

 “Laughing at me.